This is Part 2 of a series of articles I’m writing on automated testing, (specifically React testing), and the value the JDLT team get from it.

 When thinking of your End to End

-tests be clear of the user functions of what you’re testing (e.g. login into an user area) and build conditions (e.g. invalid vs valid username and password).
+tests be clear of the user functions of what you’re testing (e.g. logging in to a user area) and build conditions (e.g. invalid vs valid username and password).

 Imagine we have an app to help us manage our To DO list